Our ethical policy is at the core of our approach to our business

 - are involved in the manufacture of torture equipment or other equipment that is used in the violation of human rights

-PKF in Kenya, Uganda and Rwanda also advocates and supports the Fundamental International Labour Organisation Conventions.
+PKF in Eastern Africa also advocates and supports the Fundamental International Labour Organisation Conventions.
 These are the most widely-accepted standards for minimum labour rights and cover the use of under-age or forced labour.